 The Teacher Education Assistance for College and Higher Education (TEACH) Grant Program is available for selected postbaccalaureate and master’s programs and plans in education.
 The TEACH Grant is actually a grant/loan combination that requires a TEACH Grant Agreement to Serve (ATS), as the grant will convert to unsubsidized loan in the future if contracted teaching obligations are not met.
 If this happens, interest accrual will be effective as of the date of the first TEACH disbursement.

 The TEACH grant is not included in financial aid offers but can be offered retroactively to eligible students during the award year.
 Specific eligible education programs have been determined in conjunction with the School of Education and the LBST department.

 Eligibility for the TEACH Grant will be determined by CSUSM, using guidelines established by the U.S. Department of Education.
 See the Frequently Asked Questions for Federal Student Aid.

 General Qualifications for the TEACH Grant

 Students must meet the following conditions in order to qualify:

 - Have filed a FAFSA and have an official EFC

 - Be a U.S. citizen or have eligible non-citizen status

-- Be admitted to an eligible postbaccalaureate credential or master's program in a high-need
+- Be admitted to an eligible high-need field:

 - Bilingual Multiple Subject and Single Subject